NAIST-SE/GHSponsorsX/README.md

 The outcome data, in CSV format, specifically for Propensity Score Matching (PSM), includes values for 568 developers.
 This dataset is relevant to understanding the outcomes.

 ## Data And Scripts for Each RQ
+**Note** that we anonymize the real user names on each platform (GitHub, OpenCollective, Paypal, Patreon) within our dataset.
+To guarantee the functionality of the code, we create dummy files ([users' data used to collect PSM data](./scripts/PSM/data)) and dummy data ([users' data to get users' activities in different time duration](./data/Tweets/English_tweets.csv)).

 ## RQ1